 As a product manager you are the go-to person for the product.
 You are heavily involved in, and claim ownership of, processes throughout the product life cycle.
 PMs play a decision-making role due to having wider knowledge and deeper understanding of the customer needs, the product, and the stakeholders' demands.

-The PM constantly communicates and collaborates with teams across the organization as well as with external customers and board members.
+Playing a strong role in the project management aspects of product development, the PM constantly communicates and collaborates with product teams or integrated product teams across the organization as well as with external customers and board members.
 An Associate Product Manager can ascend to this position by showing both hard skills and people skills on top of the length of time spent in the organization.
+There are also specialized variations of this role, such as the platform product manager.

-Creates product requirements for the engineering and support teams to bring new products to market or to enhance existing features
+- Creates product requirements for the support and engineering teams to bring new products to market or to enhance existing features

 Whilst not strictly part of the Product Management hierarchy, the Product Owner is still worth mentioning.
 Note that a Product Owner only exists in organizations that use Scrum.
 If your organization doesn’t, a Product Manager is the one likely performing a Product Owner’s responsibilities in a less time-sensitive manner.